-This is a fantastic person, and if you are lucky enough to be referred, either from your GP or one of your consultants, this person can unlock many things for you.
+This is a fantastic person, and if you are lucky enough to be referred to one, either by your GP or one of your consultants, this person can unlock many things for you.
 Their role is to provide support for people who have had some sort of head trauma.
-The community neurological rehabilitation nurse will visit you in your home talk to you about what is going on and what support is available.
+The community neurological rehabilitation nurse will visit you in your home to talk to you about what is going on and what support is available.
 They will provide support and advice to help you manage your condition.
-And if they can't help, then they 'know a man who can'.
+And if they can't help, then they will refer you to someone who can.